 The course modules are taught through lectures, tutorial problem classes, and laboratory and/or project work, and you'll be assessed through a mixture of written exams and continually assessed coursework.
 As your degree progresses, you will attend fewer lectures and perform more practical work in preparation for your final-year project.
 Around half of the total course marks are assessed through formal examination, and half through coursework or continuous assessment.

 Feedback is an essential part of learning and we use a wide range of methods, such as written feedback on your assessments, class feedback sessions and discussions with your tutor.
-You'll receive feedback on each assessment within four weeks, highlighting the positives of your work as well as any areas that need more attention.
+You'll receive feedback on each assessment, highlighting the positives of your work as well as any areas that need more attention.
 You will also be given feedback on any exams that you take; if you fail an exam we will ensure that you receive particularly detailed feedback to enable you to learn for the future.

 The railway sector is extremely buoyant, with a wide range of significant projects underway or planned.
 The degree programme will give students an insight into the railway industry and knowledge of the technical disciplines that are involved, ensuring that all students will be very employable within the industry.
 However, graduates will also have a solid grounding in Electrical Engineering and will be able to find employment in organizations across the Electrical Engineering industry.